 Wine 101: What is Lake Michigan Shore Appellation?

-Posted on October 6th, 2022 | By Nicole Brown | In Learn
+Posted on October 6th, 2022 | In Products & Education

 You may have heard the term appellation thrown around in the wine industry.
 But what does that mean, and why is it important?
 In broad terms, an appellation is a legally defined and protected area, and in the world of wine, it refers to where the grapes are grown.
 In the United States, it is also referred to as American Viticultural Areas – or AVAs.
 The laws surrounding appellations can vary from country to country and can dictate not only where the grapes are grown, but HOW the wine is made.